nealmcfee-aws/aws-deepracer-workshop-docs/content/400-level-workshop/startrollouts.md

 ![Image](/images/400workshop/fourrollouts.png)

 We use horizontal scaling where the neural network model files are synchronized between the Amazon Sagemaker training job and AWS RoboMaker simulation workers.
-Model sync behavior is coded in

-`src/markov/training_worker.py`

 ## Create the Kinesis video stream (optional)

 Like the AWS DeepRacer Console Kinesis video streams is used to display the video feed and additional overlay information.
 If you wish to view the video feed then you can run the

-### Exercise XX - Start the AWS RoboMaker job
+### Start the AWS RoboMaker job

 Blurb about starting the AWS RoboMaker job

-### Exercise XX - Create Simulation Application
+### Create Simulation Application

 Blurb about creating the simapp in AWS RoboMaker

-### Exercise XX - Upload your customized simulation application to your s3 bucket
+### Upload your customized simulation application to your s3 bucket

 The AWS DeepRacer bundle to be used by the AWS RoboMaker service is under
 ```